jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 #### 3. Test SSO Authentication with Browser

+> ⚠️ **CRITICAL: First-Time User Enrollment Requirement**
+>
+> {: .small-space}
+>
+> Because the HPE GreenLake application uses a **passwordless authentication policy** (disallowing password authentication method), users **MUST** complete their initial Okta Verify device enrollment through the **Okta End-User Dashboard** - NOT by attempting to log in directly to HPE GreenLake.
+>
+> {: .small-space}
+>
+> **Why this matters:**
+> - The passwordless policy (`HPE GreenLake - Passwordless MFA`) **never prompts for a password** during authentication
+> - Without a password authentication step, Okta cannot trigger the self-enrollment flow
+> - If a user without a registered device tries to access HPE GreenLake directly, they will encounter authentication errors or be unable to complete enrollment
+> - This creates a chicken-and-egg problem: the user needs a device to authenticate, but cannot enroll a device without authenticating
+>
+> {: .small-space}
+>
+> **Correct enrollment workflow:**
+> 1. **First-time users**: Log in to Okta Dashboard (using standard Okta authentication) → Click HPE GreenLake app tile → Complete device enrollment with QR code
+> 2. **Subsequent logins**: Users can access HPE GreenLake directly via SP-Initiated SSO using passwordless authentication
+>
+> {: .small-space}
+>
+> **Important**: If you need users to enroll when accessing HPE GreenLake directly (SP-Initiated), you must modify the authentication policy to allow password authentication as a fallback method, which contradicts the pure passwordless design.
+For pure passwordless deployments, initial enrollment via the Okta Dashboard is required.

 To verify that your passwordless authentication configuration is working correctly, test the complete authentication flow using a web browser:

 1. Open a web browser and navigate to your Okta End-User Dashboard at your organization's Okta URL (typically `https://<your-domain>.okta.com/app/UserHome`)